Tart Cherry Meringue Dessert

 - 6 to 8 drops red food coloring, optional

 - Preheat oven to 375°.
 In a small bowl, mix flour and salt; cut in shortening until crumbly.
 Add egg, stirring with a fork.
 Press mixture onto bottom and up sides of a greased 11x7-in. baking dish.
-Bake 20-22 minutes or until lightly browned.
+Bake until lightly browned, 20-22 minutes.
 Cool on a wire rack.
 Reduce oven setting to 350°.

 - Drain cherries, reserving juice.
 Add enough water to juice to measure 1 cup; pour into a saucepan.
 Stir in tapioca, egg yolks and remaining sugar; let stand 5 minutes.
-Bring to a boil over medium heat, stirring constantly; cook and stir 2 minutes or until thickened.
+Bring to a boil over medium heat, stirring constantly; cook and stir until thickened, about 2 minutes.
 Stir in cherries, lemon juice and, if desired, food coloring.